ibexa/documentation-developer/docs/content_management/images/fastly_io.md

 ---
-description: Configure Fastly Image Optimiser.
+description: Configure Fastly Image Optimizer.
 ---

-# Fastly Image Optimiser (Fastly IO)
+# Fastly Image Optimizer (Fastly IO)

 The Fastly Image Optimizer (Fastly IO) is an external service that provides real-time image optimisation for multiple input and output formats.
 It serves and caches image requests from your origin server, making your website faster and more efficient.